-Save Your Staples: Tips For Keeping Your Pantry Items from Going Bad
+Save Your Staples: Pantry Storage Tips For Keeping Your Dry Goods Fresh

 For some, the pantry or cabinets are neat, organized havens for dried goods.
 For others, it’s a part of the kitchen you hide: there are half empty boxes of cereal next to flour spewing from the bag.
 We spoke to our food storage experts about how to store dried goods to maximize freshness and their tips for keeping your cabinets neat, so you can avoid a baking soda avalanche the next time you reach for a box of pasta.